Rhoda Billings

+Life

 Billings is a native of Wilkesboro, North Carolina.
-She earned her law degree from Wake Forest University School of Law in 1966.
+She earned her Juris Doctor degree from Wake Forest University School of Law in 1966.
 She served four years as a state District Court judge (1968–1972).
 From 1982 to 1984 Billings served on the Board of Governors of the North Carolina Bar Association.
 Governor James G. Martin, a fellow Republican, appointed her to the North Carolina Supreme Court as an associate justice in 1985, after the resignation of Justice Earl W. Vaughn.
 When Chief Justice Joseph Branch retired, Martin then appointed her Chief Justice in 1986, making her the second woman to head the Court.
 She was defeated by James G. Exum in the election for chief justice in November of that year.

 Justice Billings became a law professor at Wake Forest University, retiring in 2003 as Professor Emeritus.
 Billings was named in 2008 to the National Committee on the Right to Counsel established by the Constitution Project of Georgetown University's Public Policy Institute and the National Legal Aid and Defender Association.